Polish Lowland Sheepdog

 What Is The Life Expectancy Of A Polish Lowland Sheepdog?

-The average lifespan of a Polish Lowland Sheepdog is between 12 and 15 years.
-However, some individual dogs have been known to live much longer – up to 20 years or more.
-So, if you are lucky enough to have a Polish Lowland Sheepdog as part of your family, you can expect to enjoy many years of companionship with your furry friend.
+The typical lifespan of a Polish Lowland Sheepdog ranges between 12 and 15 years.
+Remarkably, some exceptional individuals have been known to live well beyond this range, reaching up to 20 years or more.
+Owning a Polish Lowland Sheepdog can offer the prospect of many joyful years of companionship with your beloved furry family member.

 Can A Polish Lowland Sheepdog Be Trained?